Russia to reward pilots involved in US drone incident - ExBulletin

 Russian officials also stressed the need to maintain lines of communication, but they harshly denounced the US action as an arrogant disregard for Moscow’s no-fly zone.

+Dmitry Medvedev, deputy head of the Russian Security Council chaired by President Vladimir Putin, said on Friday that Americans have simply become far too rude, and we shouldn’t be too polite to them.”
+He added on a more cautious note that of course military-to-military contacts are necessary.

-It’s a clear sign that Russia will continue to shoot down US drones, pro-Kremlin political analyst Sergei Markov wrote in a commentary on the award announcement.
-This decision will receive strong support from Russian society, which wants the government to toughen up its policy.
+Pro-Kremlin political analyst Sergei Markov called the award of the pilots who buzzed the US drone “a clear signal that Russia will continue to shoot down US drones”.

+The move will receive strong support from Russian society, which wants the government to toughen up its policies, Markov wrote in a commentary.

 Moscow has repeatedly expressed concern over US intelligence flights near Crimea, which Russia seized from Ukraine in 2014 amid strong international condemnation.
 The Kremlin has accused the United States and its allies of effectively engaging in the conflict by supplying weapons and sharing intelligence with kyiv.